openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 * `.spec.authoritativeAPI` - to allow the user to set the authoritative API on the Machine API resource even when it is not authoritative

 Creation of resources will be monitored by the admission control and will be allowed to proceed as long as the authoritative field is set to the correct value.
-* If a Cluster API resource already exists and a Machine API resource is created, the admission will succeed only if the authoritative field is set to `cluster.x-k8s.io`
+* If a Cluster API resource already exists and a Machine API resource is created, the admission will succeed only if the spec authoritative field is set to `ClusterAPI`
-* If a Machine API resource already exists and a Cluster API resource is created, the admission will succeed only if the authoritative field is set to `machine.openshift.io`
+* If a Machine API resource already exists and a Cluster API resource is created, the admission will succeed only if the spec authoritative field is set to `MachineAPI`

 Deletion of resources will not be monitored by the admission controller.